MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/7-write-data-with-output-bindings-portal-lab.md

 Notice another step in the flowchart?
 So far, we haven't done much with the data that we receive in terms of processing.
 We move what we receive into a database.
 However, in a real solution, it is possible that we'd probably process the data in some fashion.
 We can do all processing in the same function, but in this exercise, we'll show a pattern that offloads further processing to another component or piece of business logic.

 What might be a good example of offloading of work in our bookmarks scenario?
 Well, what if we send the new bookmark to a QR code generation service?
 That service would, in turn, generate a QR code for the URL, store the image in Blob Storage, and add the address of the QR image into the entry in our bookmarks collection.
-Calling a service to generate a QR image is time consuming so, rather than wait for the result, we hand it off to a function and let it take care of this asynchronously.
+Calling a service to generate a QR image is time consuming so, rather than wait for the result, we hand the task off to a function and let complete this task asynchronously.

 Just as Azure Functions supports input bindings for various integration sources, it also has a set of output bindings templates to make it easy for you to write data to data sources.
 Output bindings are also configured in the *function.json* file.
 As you'll see in this exercise, we can configure our function to work with multiple data sources and services.

 > [!IMPORTANT]
-> This exercise builds on the previous one.
+> This exercise builds on the exercise in a previous unit.
 It uses the same Azure Cosmos DB database and input binding.
-If you haven't worked through that unit, we recommend doing so before you proceed with this one.
+If you haven't worked through that unit, we recommend doing so before you proceed with this exercise.

 ## Create an HTTP-triggered function

 ::: zone pivot="javascript"

-1. Make sure you are signed in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you used to activate the sandbox.
+1. [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you used to activate the sandbox.

-1. In the portal, go to the function app that you created in this module.
+1. In the portal, go to the function app that you created in the previous exercise.

-1. In the menu, under **Functions**, select **Functions**.
+1. In the Function App menu, under **Functions**, select **Functions**.
 The **Functions** pane appears for your *Function App*.

 1. In the command bar, select **Create**.
 The **Create function** pane appears.

-1. The pane shows us the current set of supported triggers.
+1. The **Create function** pane shows us the current set of supported triggers.
 Under the **Select a template** section, select **HTTP trigger**, and then select **Create**.
 The **HttpTrigger3** pane for your function appears, showing a default implementation of your HTTP-triggered function.

 ::: zone-end

 ::: zone pivot="powershell"

-1. Make sure you are signed in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account as your activated sandbox.
+1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you used to activate the sandbox.

-1. In the portal, go to the function app that you created in this module.
+1. In the portal, go to the function app that you created in the previous exercise.

-1. In the menu, under **Functions**, select **Functions**.
+1. In the Function App menu, under **Functions**, select **Functions**.
 The **Functions** pane appears for your *Function App*.

 1. In the command bar, select **Create**.
 The **Create function** pane appears.

-1. The pane shows us the current set of supported triggers.
+1. The **Create function** pane shows us the current set of supported triggers.
 Under the **Select a template** section, select **HTTP trigger**, and then select **Create**.
 The **HttpTrigger3** pane appears, showing a default implementation of your HTTP-triggered function.

 ::: zone-end

 ## Add an Azure Cosmos DB input binding

-Let's repeat what we did in the preceding exercise to add another Azure Cosmos DB input binding.
+As in the preceding exercise, let's add another Azure Cosmos DB input binding.

 1. Ensure your new function, **HttpTrigger3**, is selected.

-1. In the menu, under **Developer**, select **Integration**.
-The **Integration** pane for your trigger associated with your function appears.
+1. In the Function menu, under **Developer**, select **Integration**.
+The **Integration** pane for the trigger associated with your function appears.

 1. To display the list of all possible input binding types, in the **Inputs** box, select **Add input**.
 The **Create Input** pane appears.

-1. Under **Binding Type**, from the dropdown list, select **Azure Cosmos DB**.
+1. In the **Binding Type** dropdown list, select **Azure Cosmos DB**.

 1. If a message appears prompting you to install the Microsoft.Azure.WebJobs.Extensions.CosmosDB extension, select **install**, and wait for it to complete.